Signs of depression

 IFS (Internal Family Systems) therapy:

 Internal family systems addresses target concerns or "parts" with the idea that we all have many "parts" or subpersonalities.
 A simple example is when we are experiencing two desires, such as "There's a part of me that wants to go to the gym, but there's a part of me that wants to stay home and rest."
-IFS looks as the parts of us that get activated in our daily lives and helps us connect with, understand, and eventually unburden them so that the conflicts, symptoms, or concerns that are resulting from their activation are no longer needed or present.
+IFS looks at the parts of us that get activated in our daily lives and helps us connect with, understand, and eventually unburden them so that the conflicts, symptoms, or concerns that are resulting from their activation are no longer needed or present.
 For more detailed information go to: https://ifs-institute.com/

 Mindfulness: